staab/disc-golf/README.md

 # Todo

-[ ] Add page to view past score sheets/games
+[x] Add page to view past score sheets/games
-[ ] Handle errors when submitting scores, show empty results when retrieving stuff
+[x] Handle errors when submitting scores, show empty results when retrieving stuff [x] Add directory
+[ ] PWA-ize
+[ ] Add a way to enter scores/times in manually (maybe this won't be necessary with it being a PWA)